Detailed Explanation of Component Decorator Identifiers

 array2: Array<Array<Number>>;

-// Do not provide modification of the transparency a value
+// Do not provide alpha (a) value modification

 @property({ type: Laya.Color, showAlpha: false })